 Military and Family Life Consultants (MFLC)

 Free, anonymous and confidential support to servicemembers and their family members (including their significant other, parents, and grandparents when the issue relates to the servicemember or servicemember's deployment.)
 Consultants have a duty to report family maltreatment (spouse, child, elder abuse), threats of harm to self or others, substance abuse, and illegal activities.
 Up to 12 free counseling sessions per issue.
-Appointments may be scheduled during the duty day, evenings or weekends.
-May meet on-base or off-base, other than in a home or vehicle.
-Call 509-592-6951 or 509-592-6949 to schedule.
+Call 507-369-4596 or 509-217-4557 to schedule.

 Military One Source